whage/thesis/thesis.md

 > symbols, that describes the introduction of types and their terms, and computations with these, in a sensible way.
 > [@ncatlab-tt]

-Type theory lays down the theoretical foudation for the type systems found in programming languages and the typechecking algorithms behind them.
+Type theory lays down the theoretical foundation for the type systems found in programming languages and the typechecking algorithms behind them.

 ## Formalization of type systems